 7. Diagnose and Eliminate Technical On-Site Issues

-Most webmasters are often ignorant to the many issues their website has with regard to how effectively they can be crawled by Google’s spiders.
+Most webmasters are often ignorant of the many issues their website has regarding how effectively Google’s spiders can crawl them.

 Designing and coding your website without an emphasis on SEO can leave your site in a vulnerable position, as there is almost assuredly plenty of competition within your industry, including competition that has an SEO understanding and has already eliminated the majority of their on-page web issues, making them appear more authoritative in the eyes of Google.